ZilchEngine/ZilchDocs/code_reference/class_reference/zero.markdown

  `Gameplay`

-(NOTE) Global functionality exposed to Zilch script.
+(NOTE) Global functionality exposed to Nada script.
 Bound as "Zero" to script (e.g. Zero.Keyboard) ZeroStatic was used to avoid the conflict with namespace Zero).

 |Methods|Properties|Base Classes|Derived Classes|
 |---|---|---|---|